Mexico, U.S. seek to dispel tension over labour tweak to trade deal

 “The attaches are authorized by Mexico,” he told reporters.
 “No country can assign attaches in Mexico but us.”

-Critics see the labour provision as the latest in a string of concessions granted by the administration of President Andres Manuel Lopez Obrador to his U.S. counterpart Donald Trump following agreements on migration and security.
+Critics of Mexican President Andres Manuel Lopez Obrador see the labour provision as the latest in a string of concessions granted to U.S. President Donald Trump following agreements on migration and security.

 An annex for implementing USMCA presented in the U.S. House of Representatives on Friday envisaged designating up to five U.S. experts to monitor compliance with a Mexican labour reform.

+The U.S. House of Representatives’ Ways and Means Committee expects to vote on the implementing legislation on Tuesday, with a vote by the full House expected later in the week, according to congressional sources.

-At the weekend, Seade, the Mexican official in charge of USMCA negotiations, criticized the plan, saying it was not part of the accord signed by the three countries.
+At the weekend, Seade, the Mexican official in charge of USMCA negotiations, criticized the U.S. plan to send labour experts to Mexico, saying it was not part of the accord signed by the three countries.

 In his letter, Lighthizer said any “good faith questions about whether workers at a particular facility are being denied labour rights” would be investigated by an independent, three-person panel chosen by both parties, not the labour attaches.